shenron/vue3-example-ssr/README.md

 - vue-router@next
 - vuex@next
 - prefetch data
+- TypeScript

-Please follow the video turorial for more information.
+Please follow the video tutorial for more information.

 Follow us on